cgwire/kitsu/docs/README.md

 ## Frequently Asked Questions

-It's the place to find common questions asked by the studios and their answers.
+It's the place to find common questions asked by studios and their answers.
 Tutorials don't cover everything...
-Fortunately, this FAQ is here to add the missing part!
+This FAQ is here to add the missing part!

-* [How to delete...](faq-deletion): You need to delete something?
-The answer is here
+* [How to delete...](faq-deletion): Every questions you have about how to clean your data
-* [How to filter...](faq-filter): You need to focus on specific information?
-Learn how to do it
+* [How to filter...](faq-filter): Quickly find specific data
-* [How to get notified...](faq-notification): You need to be aware of everything?
-Be ubiquitous
+* [How to get notified...](faq-notification): Make sure you don't miss any change
-* [How to report...](faq-production-report): You have to do a lot of production reports?
-Gain some time!
+* [How to report...](faq-production-report): Build production reports in a glimpse

 ## About authors

 Kitsu is written by CG Wire, a company based in France.
-We help small to midsize CG studios to manage their production and build pipelines efficiently.
+We help animation studios to manage their production and build pipelines efficiently.

 We apply software craftmanship principles as much as possible.
 We love coding and consider that strong quality and good developer experience matter a lot.
-Our extensive experience allows studios to get better at doing software and focus more on artistic work.
+Our extensive experience allows studios to get better at dealing with the complexity of productions.
+They can collaborate more efficiently, deliver faster and make better pictures.

 Visit [cg-wire.com](https://cg-wire.com) for more information.